-What they really needed was a tool that could help them plan quickly and intelligently.
-How much more engineering work could they take on right now?
-Did they have enough people to complete all of their scheduled work in October of next year?
+What they needed was a tool that could help them plan.
+How much more work could their team take on right now?
+Did their team have the capacity to complete their projects next October?

-I believe that a problem well-understood is half solved.
-That’s why user journey mapping is the most important part of my process.
-In the course of the mapping exercise, I discovered that humans were doing hours of tedious mental labor that a computer could do for them.
-The user journey map was our North Star throughout the design process.
+A problem well-understood is half solved.
+That’s why research is the most important part of my process.
+I discovered that humans were doing hours of tedious mental labor that a computer could do for them.
+Their software wasn’t presenting the right information at the right time.

-With our map in place, we quickly identified the biggest challenge: Smart planning requires seeing the big picture and specific details at the same time.
-We had to show the user a lot of information at once and help them make sense of it easily so they could make smart decisions.
-There are lots of ways to do that wrong and only a few ways to do it right.
+Smart planning requires seeing the big picture and specific details at the same time.
+We had to display a lot of information at once and help them make sense of it.
+There are many ways to do that wrong and only a few ways to do it right.
 I went through dozens of sketches before arriving at a solid direction.

-Computers can do so much more thinking for us than we give them credit for.
-I knew that although the interface would have to be flexible, it would also need to lead the user to the right conclusions.
-By providing contextual tips, we could eliminate guesswork and make the user more efficient.
+While the interface would have to be flexible, it would also need to lead the user to the right conclusions.
+By providing contextual tips, we could cut guesswork and make the user more efficient.

-One of the biggest deficiencies of the old system was that it didn’t alert users to upcoming issues, nor did it offer any help solving them.
-In my view, that major omission defeats the very purpose of a planning tool.
+One of the biggest deficiencies of the old system was that it didn’t alert users to upcoming issues.
+It didn’t offer any help solving them, either.
+These major omissions defeat the purpose of a planning tool.

 Instead of making the user find problems on his own, I designed an alert system.
-Any potential conflict or discrepancy is obvious when the user first opens the product.
-(I’ve recommended that e-mail alerts be added.)
+Any conflict or discrepancy is obvious when the user first opens the product.
+(I’ve recommended e-mail alerts as well.)

-When working with dense data, I believe in visually stripping everything down to the essentials.
+When working with dense data, I strip everything down to the essentials.
 It’s hard enough to see what’s going on in a windstorm of information without having to contend with decoration.

-Often, still images are used to communicate screen designs.
-In my experience, clickable prototypes are non-negotiable; nobody really knows how a product works until they see it working.
+Often, designers use still images to communicate screen designs.
+In my experience, clickable prototypes are non-negotiable.
+Nobody knows how a product works until they see it working.

-As of this writing, engineering is still putting the real thing together.
-Preliminary testing has gone great and the stakeholders can’t wait to see it working for real.
+Engineering is putting the real thing together now.
+Preliminary testing has gone great.
+I’ve designed solutions to their big problems, plus enhancements they didn’t know they needed.
+The stakeholders can’t wait to see the product working for real.
 I’ll keep you posted.